bombcheck/FB.Light/README.md

 ## License

-As per the original [McLighting](https://github.com/toblum/McLighting) and [Jake's "Grisworld"](https://github.com/jake-b/Griswold-LED-Controller) project, this project is released under the GNU LESSER GENERAL PUBLIC LICENSE Version 3, 29 June 2007.
+This project is released under the GNU LESSER GENERAL PUBLIC LICENSE Version 3, 29 June 2007.

 	Griswold is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as